On Test Day

 - You must have the test administrator's permission to leave the room during the test.
 Any time lost cannot be made up.
 You are required to remain in the test center building or in the immediate area unless it is to use the restroom only during the test administration, including breaks.

 - You may wish to pace yourself with your own watch, but the test administrator is the official timekeeper.
 Watch alarms are not permitted to track time.
-Digital watches are not permitted and must be removed.
+Digital watches and smartwatches are not permitted.

 - You may work only on the test section designated by the test center supervisor and only for the time allowed.
 You will not be permitted to continue the test or any part of it beyond the established time limit.